M. Pokora

-Matthieu Tota ([matjø tɔta]; born 26 September 1985), artistically known as Matt Pokora and later M. Pokora (/pəˈkɔɹə/), is a French pop and R&B singer.
-In 2016, he became a coach for The Voice Kids France and The Voice: la plus belle voix.
+Matthieu Tota ([matjø tɔta]; born 26 September 1985), artistically known as Matt Pokora and later M. Pokora (/pəˈkɔɹə/), is a French pop singer.
+He is very well known for his catchy melodies and smooth vocals.
+Pokora mostly sings in French but he has also recorded a number of songs in English.
+In 2016, 2017 and 2025 he served as a coach for The Voice Kids France.
+He was also a coach in the sixth season of The Voice: la plus belle voix in 2017 alongside Florent Pagny, Mika and Zazie, where his finalist Lisandro Cuxi went on to win the season.

 Early life

 Matthieu Tota is the son of professional footballer André Tota and Brigitte.
 His parents divorced in 1998 when he was 13 years old.
 As a child, he studied in an elementary school in Hohberg, and later at Collège Paul-Émile Victor in Mundolsheim, and Lycée Aristide Briand in Schiltigheim near Strasbourg.
 When he was younger, football was his first ambition and he wanted to become a professional player.
 However, he later opted for music.

 Matthieu Tota explained the origin of his stage name Matt Pokora in an interview during the documentary Mise à jour broadcast on 26 August 2010 on NRJ 12 TV channel.
 He said he was searching for an artistic name and happened to be talking to his grandmother of Polish origin and the importance of humility came up.
 He asked her "how do we say 'humility' in Polish", and she said "pokora".
 Tota immediately decided to adopt the word as his stage name.

 He earned some public attention as a member of French R&B group Mic Unity.
-He is also referred to the "French prince of crunk music".

 In Popstars and Linkup

 In the fall of 2003, he participated in the third season of Popstars, a French talent reality television show broadcast on M6.
 The concept of the program was to present possible candidates the winners of which would take part in the formation of a boy band or girl band.
 He was a crowd and jury favourite, and became a member of a boy band called Linkup formed with Lionel and Otis, two other winners in 2003 Popstars.
 The female winners were formed into another group Diadems formed of Marylore, Angel, Pookie, Ophélie and Alexandra.
 In the final showdown, the boy band including Matthieu Tota won the series over the girl band Diadems, who ended up runners-up.

 Their first Linkup single "Mon Étoile" was very successful topping French charts, and the debut album Notre Étoile was moderately successful.
 However the second single release "Une seconde d'éternité" was much less successful despite good sales.

-The band tried again their hand in a collaboration with the British boy band Blue making a bilingual English/French version with Blue based on the latter's song "Bubblin'".
+The band tried their hand again in a collaboration with the British boy band Blue making a bilingual English/French version with Blue based on the latter's song "Bubblin'".
 The bilingual English/French Blue/Linkup version was entitled "You & Me Bubblin".
 Soon afterwards, Linkup disbanded due to poor performance of sales on releases.